bogeyandruby

 The cutest gravy boat ever.

 Next to arrive was the ceramic, hand-made butter dish.
-The only better would be if I churned my own butter.
+The only thing better would be if I churned my own butter.
 I can team that with the nice vintage butter knife I took from my childhood home just before it was sold.

 The handmade ceramic butter dish